php-fig/container/docs/Delegate-lookup-meta.md

 Cons have been extensively discussed [here](https://github.com/container-interop/container-interop/pull/8#issuecomment-51721777).
 Basically, forcing a setter into an interface is a bad idea.
-Setters are similar to constructor arguments, and it's a bad idea to standardize a constructor.
+Setters are similar to constructor arguments, and it's a bad idea to standardize a constructor: how the delegate container is configured into a container is an implementation detail.
 This outweights the benefits of the interface.

 ### 4.4 Alternative: no exception case for delegate lookups